ash3327/Peer-to-Peer-Communication-App/RequestCodes.md

 created_room | response to action of creating chat room | status [ok, room already exits]<br>room list_rooms | response to request of list of chat rooms | rooms __(dict in the format {room_name: is_member})__
-join_room | response to action of joining chat room | status [ok, room not found, room already joined]<br>room
+join_room | response to action of joining chat room | status [ok, room not found, room already joined]<br>room terminate | notify the client that the server is going offline